durkes/11ty-foundation-starter/README.md

 # Eleventy + Foundation Project Starter

- Eleventy + Foundation Starter: A static site generator setup using Eleventy for its simple, fast static site generation and Foundation for a flexible, customizable front-end.
+**Eleventy + Foundation Starter**: A static site generator setup using [Eleventy](https://www.11ty.dev/) (also known as 11ty) for its simple, fast static site generation, and [Foundation](https://get.foundation/) for a flexible, customizable front-end.
+Learn more about Eleventy in their [documentation](https://www.11ty.dev/docs/) and Foundation in their [documentation](https://get.foundation/sites/docs/).

 ## Prerequisites